emilybache/Yatzy-Approval-Kata-sample-solution/README.md

 (assuming you already have texttest installed, see http://texttest.org)

-You will need to point out the location of your clone of the code, so that texttest can find it.
-In your personal texttest config file $HOME/.texttest/config, include this:

-    [checkout_location]
-    yatzy:/home/demo/workspace/Yatzy-Approval-Kata-sample-solution

-Then you can open the texttest GUI like this:
+The simplest way is to open texttest like this:

-    texttest -a yatzy -d /home/demo/workspace/Yatzy-Approval-Kata-sample-solution/texttests
+	texttest -a yatzy -c $PWD -d $PWD/texttests

-adjust /home/demo/workspace as appropriate for your machine
+Note that $PWD should automatically expand to the complete path to the current working directory.
+If it does not, insert it by hand instead.

 Yatzy rules
 -----------